 4. Plan for a multi-use living room

-Over the past year, those of us lucky enough to have a dedicated room in which to shut ourselves away have gratefully recognized the peaceful retreat they provide.
-However, now working from home is likely to be the norm for many of us, we are thinking about how best to incorporate a work station into our living rooms.
+Over the past couple of years, those of us lucky enough to have a dedicated room in which to shut ourselves away have gratefully recognized the peaceful retreat they provide.
+However, now working from home is likely to be the norm for many of us, we are thinking about how best to incorporate home office ideas into our living rooms.
 But how to add beauty to what is, after all, a functional living space?
 It can be done.

-For a living room – one that doubles up as a study – to look truly serene, organized storage that blends into the background is essential for retaining a composed look.
+To organize a living room – one that doubles up as a study – and for it to look truly serene, storage or living room organizers that blend into the background is essential for retaining a composed look.
 Again, take note of the built-in shelving and desk in this curated scheme.
 It’s subtle to the point of being invisible, allowing the decorative elements of the living room to take center stage.

 5. Make space for treasured items